 The more resistant a structure is to decay, the more energy is required to configure it.
 A house built of large carved stones is more resistant to decay but requires a great deal more energy to form.
 The same is true of electronic memory elements.
 The ability of a memory bit to hold its configuration against background energy fluctuations is dependent on the state’s potential energy barriers.
 The higher these barriers, the more energy must be dissipated to configure the bit.
 If the bit’s barrier potential is the result of a self-repairing process, we have a mechanism that can be used to to self-configure solutions to constraint problems.

-A good illustration of this comes from simulations I did for Todd Hylton during the SyNAPSE program.
+A good illustration of this comes from simulations I did with Todd Hylton during the SyNAPSE program.
 The idea is to define a new type of bit, which we called a “thermodynamic bit” or kT-bit for short (a single synapse AHaH node is one implementation of a kT-bit).
 The bit has a binary state, which mutates according to some probability.
 This probability is a function of how much energy it can harvest from its environment, which we represent by boolean constraint clauses.
 If the bit’s state satisfies all of its clauses then it gets energy, which it dissipates in the process of repairing its state.
 Consequently, if it can repair its state then it achieves stability, otherwise it starts to ‘flip-flop’.
 We formulated the kT-Bit as an RC circuit, where the charge on the capacitor created a voltage that affected the probability of the state transition:

 is the charge of an electron, is Boltzmann’s constant, is the temperature, is the voltage on the capacitor , which charges and discharges though resistor .
 If the kT-Bit’s state satisfies all of its clauses, the feedback voltage is set to some positive value, otherwise it is set to “0”.